SylviaOne/Repo-hub/README.md

-## Don't tell secrets in corn fields.
-Too many ears around.
+## Sore throats are a pain in the neck!